Firan Technology Group Corporation (

-Firan Technology Group Corporation ("FTG") Announces Full Year and Fourth Quarter 2019 Earnings Release and Conference Call Dates
+Firan Technology Group Corporation ("FTG") Announces Full Year and Fourth Quarter 2019 Earnings Release and Conference Call With Revised Dates

 TORONTO, Feb.
-03, 2020 (GLOBE NEWSWIRE) -- Firan Technology Group Corporation (TSX:FTG) will release the full year and fourth quarter 2019 financial results before market opens on Monday, February 10, 2020.
+10, 2020 (GLOBE NEWSWIRE) -- Firan Technology Group Corporation (TSX:FTG) will release the full year and fourth quarter 2019 financial results after market close on Tuesday, February 11, 2020.

+The release date has been revised to allow the Corporation to finalize the impacts, if any, of applying IFRS 15 Revenue from Contracts with Customers and related disclosures within the financial statements.

 ABOUT FIRAN TECHNOLOGY GROUP CORPORATION